 These meetings are designed to help you identify your strengths and weaknesses when it comes to academics.
-We have a wide range of strategies that may help you refine your note taking, time management, test preparation, and organization.
-Please come prepared with some class materials so that we can practice some strategies on those.
+We have a wide range of strategies that may help you refine your note taking, time management, test preparation, and organization skills.
+Please come prepared with some class materials so that we can practice some strategies.

 Meet Our Consultants